digiltd/oh-rtd-test/eBus-Binding.md

 _**Note:** This Binding will be available in the upcoming 1.7 Release.
-For preliminary builds please see the [CI server at Cloudbees](https://openhab.ci.cloudbees.com/job/openHAB/) or download it from my [webpage](http://www.cs-dev.de/2015/03/openhab-ebus-binding.html)._
+For preliminary builds please see the [CI server at Cloudbees](https://buildhive.cloudbees.com/job/openhab/job/openhab/org.openhab.binding$org.openhab.binding.ebus/)._

 ## Change log